 There are many other contracts that you may also need to consider, even though such contracts might not form part of your day-to-day operations.
 This is because contracts can catch activities or actions that you might be taking during the care and maintenance period.
 For instance, some third party contracts may impose positive obligations on you to conduct exploration or mining operations, or to maintain tenure.
 Others might impose restrictions on the surrender of your tenure.
-Agreements of this nature might include for example, royalty agreements and mineral sharing (aka split commodity) agreements.
+Agreements of this nature might include for example, royalty agreements and mineral sharing (also known as "split commodity") agreements.